 By the year 1600, he seems to have moved out of Cardinal del Monte’s palace (though on at least two of the times he was jailed, he sent to the cardinal for help--and he was always bailed out by eminent friends, including the French ambassador).
 At the same time, his longtime companion Mario Minnitti got married and moved back to Sicily.
 Caravaggio was evidently now on his own, something of a drifter (five years later he reportedly had no permanent address); though well paid for his altarpieces--which he delivered on time--and given to buying rich clothes, we’re told he wore them into rags, ate his meals on a wooden board covered with an old canvas as table cloth, between work paraded around the streets, from tavern to tennis court, brandishing his sword and dagger, followed by a boy [Cecco, his assistant and occasional model, who later became a fine Caravaggesque painter in his own right] and sometimes a black dog named Raven which did amazing tricks.
 His rival Baglione described him as “superbo e satirico...un poco discolo”--haughty and satirical, and rather wild; Cardinal del Monte acknowledged he was “stravagantassimo”--most eccentric.
 Perhaps that’s the closest we can come to comprehending this extraordinarily complex, hot-blooded genius.
 And perhaps we may glimpse that proud, satiric side of the artist who railed against venerating past masters (who said nature was teacher enough), in two provocative revisions of Michelangelo.

-The first, a young John the Baptist, stripped of all religious symbols (and all clothing), an ambiguous quotation of Michelangelo’s ignudo on the Sistine ceiling; “tra il devoto et profano,” as one priest complained at the time--“between pious and profane.”
+The first, a young John the Baptist, stripped of all religious symbols (and all clothing) except for a sacrificial ram, an ambiguous quotation of Michelangelo’s ignudo on the Sistine ceiling; “tra il devoto et profano,” as one priest complained at the time--“between pious and profane.”

 We may compare him with the more mature St. John the Baptist, a few years later, today in Kansas City, my favorite Caravaggio in America--a brooding adolescent already suggesting in his smoldering countenance (familiar to any parent of a teenager!) the future fire-and-